Llanigon, St Eigon Church

 HERITAGE HIGHLIGHTS: Unusual 14th century porch and bell-chamber

 The church was heavily restored in 1857, and most of the pre-Reformation furnishings were lost.
-Then in 1887 during a cleanup of the churchyard a carved grave lab of a 13th century priest was found, identified by the floriated cross carved into its surface.
+Then in 1887 during a clean-up of the churchyard a carved grave slab of a 13th century priest was found, identified by the floriated cross carved into its surface.
 Another medieval survivor is a 13th century font.

 In 1941 a German bomb caused extensive damage and the church had to be rebuilt once more.

 One unusual feature is that the bell-chamber is a small room built above the south porch.
 Local tradition says that this chamber was once the living quarters for the parish priest.

 St Eigen may well be the very first female Christian saint.
 Documentary evidence of her life is scanty and casts some doubt over whether she was actually a real person.
 According to legend, she lived in the 1st century and may have been taken as a prisoner to Rome with Caradog.
 When she returned, she set up a religious community called Cor Eurgain (the choir of Eurgain).

 But is this quasi-mystical 1st century saint the same one that the Llanigon church is dedicated to?
 The name is right, but might the church actually be dedicated to Eigion, the brother of St Cynidr, whose church stands in the neighbouring village of Glasbury?

 According to our information the church is usually kept locked, which seems very unfortunate!
 It was certainly locked when we visited, with no signs indicating a nearby keyholder.